 A. Salvation is as simple as ABC.
 Accept the fact that you are lost without God (Romans 3:23 “All have sinned and come short of the glory of God”)

-B. Believe that God loves you and will forgive you (Romans 10:9-10)
+B. Believe that God loves you and will forgive you for the sins you have committed, (Romans 10:9-10).

 C If you confess with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.”
 Confess Jesus as Lord of your Life